muratk3n/thirdwave/en/tweets/2018/week24.md

 Spanish property bubble until 2007: speculative credit creation

-Source: Link
+---

 Wikipedia

 Over time the amount of media merging has increased and the number of media outlets has increased.
 As a result, fewer companies now own more media outlets, increasing the concentration of ownership.
 In 1983, 90% of US media was controlled by 50 companies; as of 2011, 90% was controlled by just 6 companies and in 2017 the number was 5

-Also..

-Before we poke fun of this video, let's not forget the root cause of it.
+---

 Question